peterkshultz/my-exit/README.md

 # myexit

+**_Make New Jersey proud._**

-A barebones Node.js app using [Express 4](http://expressjs.com/) that will tell you the closest Turnpike exit to your home.
+A barebones Node.js app using [Express 4](http://expressjs.com/) that will tell you the closest NJ Turnpike exit to your home.
 That way, when someone says "What exit?", you can respond intelligently.

 Points of reference will include: